Certification for MLSs

 RESO Web API Certification

 The RESO Web API is a next generation real estate data transport using the latest industry standards.
 The RESO Web API is build upon the open-sourced technologies of OData, OpenID Connect, and JSON.
 New Web API servers and applications can be created more quickly using these commonly used technologies.
 Initial RESO Web API Certification for all RESO members who are current on their Data Dictionary Certification will be FREE.
 RESO will work directly with the MLS Technology Provider of the MLS/AOR that has their active Data Dictionary Certification to perform the RESO Web API Certification.
 The MLS will not need to apply directly for certification if they are a RESO member and actively data dictionary certified.
 RESO does request those MLSs still contact their MLS Technology Partners to ensure readiness and keep in touch with RESO on certification status.
 MLS/AOR organizations who do not qualify for FREE certification will need to apply for RESO Web API Certification directly and pay the associated fees.
 For a detailed list of fees outside of the discount program, please review the RESO Certification Fee Schedule.
-Each individual MLS must obtain direct certification, an MLS Technology Provider who acquires RESO Web API Certification does not extend certification coverage to the individual MLS.
+Each individual MLS must obtain direct certification, an MLS Technology Provider who acquires RESO Web API Certification for a product offering does not extend certification coverage to the individual MLS.

 Benefits of Certification